Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to help digestion and stabilize blood sugar levels.
+Drink water before and after your meal to aid digestion and maintain stable glucose levels.

 healthspan-mbl